Defining my core values: who am I?

 Your heroes

-Think about people you admire; it can be someone famous or your relatives.
+Think about people you admire—it can be someone famous or your relatives.
 What values do they embody?
-E.g. You might admire your colleague for his determination, your manager for her patience, Mother Theresa for her unconditional love and generosity.
+For example, you might admire your colleague for his determination, your manager for her patience, or Mother Theresa for her unconditional love and generosity.

 Your achievements

-Identify moments where you've been the proudest, really fulfilled and satisfied, in your professional and personal life.
+Identify moments where you have been the proudest, really fulfilled and satisfied in your professional and personal life.
 Why did you feel this way?
 What did you accomplish?
 To which value(s) can you link these moments?

 You should now have a pretty long list of values that seem important to you.
 If this list is still quite short, write down the story of your last holidays with as many details as possible.
 When reading your text, you should be able to highlight additional values to complete your list.